In trying to stem coronavirus-shutdown losses, myopic MLB owners have damaged the sport’s soul

 In times of strife, in times of scandal, you could always count on the beauty of the sport to overcome all the infighting, the image defamation, the scoundrels.

 Not this time.
-In negotiations with players to resume a season shut down by the coronavirus pandemic, Major League Baseball is administering self-inflicted wounds from which it may never fully recover, no matter how tight the pennant races or majestic the play.
-If the 1994 strike, which wiped out the World Series for the first time since 1904, provided a previous low point in the sports history, the “stewards” (quotation marks fully intended) of the game are hellbent on relocating that nadir.
+In negotiations with players to resume a season shut down by the coronavirus pandemic, Major League Baseball is administering self-inflicted wounds from which it might never fully recover, no matter how tight the pennant races or majestic the play.
+If the 1994 strike, which wiped out the World Series for the first time since 1904, provided a previous low point in the sport’s history, the “stewards” (quotation marks fully intended) of the game are hellbent on relocating that nadir.

 This is a lifelong baseball fanatic speaking, mind you.
 Over the years, I’ve reflexively fought back against criticism of the sport, feeling almost an obligation to defend the game I’ve deeply loved since youth.
 But you’re on your own this time, fellas.

-The optics of a financial battle in the midst of a worldwide pandemic was bad enough.
+The optics of a financial battle in the midst of a worldwide pandemic were bad enough.
 To have that fight continue, with increasing intransigence, during social upheaval not seen since the Civil Rights movement of the 1960s, is unconscionable.

 There’s blame to be meted out, of course, and I put the lion’s share on the owners.
 To borrow a much-used phrase, they are trying to socialize their losses after being perfectly content to privatize their gains.
 They have employed a divide-and-conquer strategy that ignores the fact that the people they are trying to divide and conquer are also their product — the ones they will ask their fans to embrace when this is all over.
 It’s as if Nabisco embarked on a campaign to paint Oreos as mushy and ill-tasting — and then expected consumers to pick up a few cartons.

-The players are holding firmly to the fact they already negotiated an agreement to have their salary prorated over the season, however long turns out to be.
+The players are holding firmly to the fact they already negotiated an agreement to have their salary prorated over the season, however long it turns out to be.
 The owners are trying to impose cuts well beyond that, on the grounds that the financial losses for games in fan-free stadiums will be “biblical,” in the words of Cubs owner Tom Ricketts.

 Excuse me for having trouble summoning much sympathy for the cash-flow problems of a man whose family’s net worth was pegged at $1.8 billion by Forbes, and who has control of one of the flagship franchises in all of pro sports.
 I’m reminded of the declaration that then-Blue Jays president (and later president and COO of MLB) Paul Beeston regretted ever saying: “I can turn a $4 million profit into a $2 million loss and get every national accounting firm to agree with me.”